-Melanoma in situ is the earliest stage of this skin cancer, and it spreads out before it goes deep, so what’s the biggest it can grow?
+Melanoma in situ is the earliest stage of this skin cancer, and it will often spread out before it goes deep.

 • Equal to or under five millimeters